 1/4 teaspoon salt

 2 cups dark chocolate, you can use dark chocolate morsels or 2 bars dark chocolate bars like 70% Lindt

-1. Line a baking sheet with wax paper.
+2. Line a baking sheet with wax paper.
 In a bowl mix the butter, brown sugar, and vanilla.
 Slowly stir in the flour, salt, and white sugar and mix until it reaches cookie dough consistency.
 Lastly, add the chocolate chips.
+Make sure the flour isn’t still too warm or else the chocolate chips will start to melt.
 Using your hand, knead the mixture together to form into a large cookie dough ball.

 If desired, you can decorate with sprinkles, melted white chocolate, or dyed melted white chocolate.
 For these, I melted white chocolate morsels in a double boiler, added a few drops of red dye, plus a little of the boiling water from the double boiler (carefully!!).
 I find melting white chocolate smooth can be temperamental.
 Adding a little of the boiling water and stirring a lot (like A LOT) is what helped me.
 Don’t add cold water, or milk…it will seize up and become clumpy!
 Using a fork, drizzle over the bites.